-On 1 December and 5 January, from 11am till 4pm, Tallinn City Museum invites everyone to participate in a cheerful Christmas programme CHRISTMAS IN THE CITY at the Kiek in de Kök Fortifications Museum, the Museum of Photography and City Museum.
+On 5 January, from 11am till 4pm, Tallinn City Museum invites everyone to participate in a cheerful Christmas programme CHRISTMAS IN THE CITY at the Kiek in de Kök Fortifications Museum, the Museum of Photography and City Museum.

 Christmas customs in the culture of the city in the merchant house of City Museum, at the Museum of Photography behind the Town Hall, and in the towers of the Kiek in de Kök Fortifications Museum.
 We will also be celebrating “Tallinn 800” during the Christmas period.